RSSinai/portfolio_website/README.md

 React Portfolio Website
 =======================

+1. This Project was manually (building component from scratch) copied completely from "https://www.stefantopalovic.com/" Stefan Topalovic after watching a short youtube praising him.

-This project is a simple portfolio website built using React.
+2. This project is a simple portfolio website built using React.
 It serves as a showcase for your skills, projects, and personal information.

 Table of Contents
 -----------------